The secret money trail exposing America’s racist monuments

 Through a recent $4 million grant from the Andrew W. Mellon Foundation’s new $250 million Monuments Project, Monument Lab will be conducting a National Monument Audit that researches all known information about the monuments occupying public places around the U.S. “By looking at data about monuments, the roots that are underneath the pedestals, so to speak, we can then also understand what kinds of histories are included or not included in our public spaces and what other systems of power, representation, and justice do our monuments reflect or stand in opposition to,” Farber says.

-Founded in 2012 by Farber, a curator and historian, and Paul Lum, an artist, Monument Lab has engaged communities across the country in studying and reimagining the role monuments play in history and how they are presented in the public realm.
+Founded in 2012 by Farber, a curator and historian, and Ken Lum, an artist, Monument Lab has engaged communities across the country in studying and reimagining the role monuments play in history and how they are presented in the public realm.
 Monument Lab considers a monument to be “a statement of power and presence in public.”
 Farber says the National Monument Audit will help to lift the curtain on who and what is behind these statements, which can often tell very clear stories about how power has been used to impose versions of history in communities, sometimes at great cost to taxpayers.

 “If you know that in your community a Robert E. Lee statue went up around the same time Robert E. Lee statues went up across the country, and you see they were sponsored by a specific group, you don’t have to scratch your head and wonder how they got there,” he says.
 “You see it as part of a campaign to reinforce systems of subjugation and not just a self-fulfilling prophecy of history.”